scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The attributes of the `keyUsage` extension define possible ways of using the public key.
 The attributes have the following meaning in SCION:

-- `digitalSignature`: The public key can be used to verify the digital signature of a control-plane payload.
+- `digitalSignature`: The public key can be used to verify the digital signature of a control plane payload.
 - `contentCommitment`: Not used.
 - `keyEncipherment`: Not used.
 - `dataEncipherment`: Not used.
 - `keyAgreement`: Not used.
-- `keyCertSign`: The public key can be used to verify the CA signature on a control-plane certificate.
+- `keyCertSign`: The public key can be used to verify the CA signature on a control plane certificate.
 - `cRLSign`: Not used.
 - `encipherOnly`: Not used.
 - `decipherOnly`: Not used.

-**Important:** If a certificate’s public key is used to verify the signature of a control-plane payload (`digitalSignature` attribute), it MUST be possible to trace back the private key used to sign the certificate.
+**Important:** If a certificate’s public key is used to verify the signature of a control plane payload (`digitalSignature` attribute), it MUST be possible to trace back the private key used to sign the certificate.
 This is done by referencing the ISD-AS and the subject key identifier (via the `subjectKeyIdentifier` extension).
 For more information about the `subjectKeyIdentifier` extension, see [](#subject-key-id-ext).

 If present, the `keyUsage` extension SHOULD be marked as "critical".
 That is, the `critical` Boolean attribute of this extension MUST be set to TRUE (the default is FALSE).

 **Note**: If a certificate extension is marked "critical", the public key in the certificate SHOULD only be used for the purpose set in the critical extension.

-Each control-plane PKI certificate type uses the public key differently, and consequently also specifies the attributes of the `keyUsage` extension differently.
+Each Control Plane PKI certificate type uses the public key differently, and consequently also specifies the attributes of the `keyUsage` extension differently.
 The next table shows the specifications per certificate type.

 | Certificate Type             | Root               | CA                  | AS              | Voting (regular and sensitive)    |
 | ---------------------------- | ------------------ | ------------------- | --------------- | --------------------------------- |